Multiple Access Channel Simulation: Rate Region with No Encoder Shared Randomness

 for some p.m.f.

-such that $\sum\limits_{u_1,u_2}p(x_1,x_2,z,u_1,u_2,y|t)= q(x_1,x_2,z,y)$, for all $t$. \end{theorem} In Remark~\ref{remark3} (on page~\pageref{remark3}), we show that the outer bound implicit in Theorem~\ref{thm:indep} is strictly stronger than that of Theorem~\ref{thm:encsideOB}.
+such that $\sum\limits_{u_1,u_2}p(x_1,x_2,z,u_1,u_2,y|t)= q(x_1,x_2,z,y)$, for all $t$, with {\blue$|\mathcal{U}_1| \leq |\mathcal{X}_1||\mathcal{X}_2||\mathcal{Y}||\mathcal{Z}|$, $|\mathcal{U}_2| \leq |\mathcal{U}_1||\mathcal{X}_1||\mathcal{X}_2||\mathcal{Y}||\mathcal{Z}|$, and $|\mathcal{T}| \leq 3$}. \end{theorem} In Remark~\ref{remark3} (on page~\pageref{remark3}), we show that the outer bound implicit in Theorem~\ref{thm:indep} is strictly stronger than that of Theorem~\ref{thm:encsideOB} {\blue(even after assuming its continuity at $\epsilon=0$)}.
 The non-trivial part in the converse of Theorem~\ref{thm:indep} is that we single-letterize the distributed protocol in order to obtain a p.m.f. structure matching that of the inner bound in Theorem~\ref{thm:encsideIB}, particularly leveraging the conditional independence of the sources given the side-information.
 In general, obtaining single-letter forms matching the inner bound is known to be notoriously difficult for distributed source coding problems~\cite{tung1979multiterminal,berger1977multiterminal}.
-It is interesting to note that for the case of deterministic function computation when the sources are conditionally independent given the side-information, the inner and outer bounds of Sefidgaran and Tchamkerten~\cite{SefidgaranT16} specialized to the two-user multiple-access network of noiseless links (which can be recovered from our Theorems \ref{thm:encsideIB} and \ref{thm:encsideOB} -- see Remark~\ref{remark:detfn} below) match, analogous to a result of Gastpar~\cite{Gastpar04}.
-However, for \emph{randomized} function computation, the inner and outer bounds in Theorems \ref{thm:encsideIB} and \ref{thm:encsideOB} do not match for sources conditionally independent given side-information and we need a strictly stronger outer bound to show Theorem~\ref{thm:indep}.
-A detailed proof of Theorem~\ref{thm:indep} is given in Section~\ref{Finalproofsachv} (achievability) and Section~\ref{Finalproofsconv} (converse).
+It is interesting to note that for the case of deterministic function computation when the sources are conditionally independent given the side-information, the inner and outer bounds of Sefidgaran and Tchamkerten~\cite{SefidgaranT16} specialized to the two-user multiple-access network of noiseless links match, analogous to a result of Gastpar~\cite{Gastpar04}.
+However, for \emph{randomized} function computation, the inner and outer bounds in Theorems \ref{thm:encsideIB} and \ref{thm:encsideOB} {\blue(again after assuming the continuity of the outer bound at $\epsilon=0$ for the sake of comparison)} do not match for sources conditionally independent given side-information and we need a strictly stronger outer bound to show Theorem~\ref{thm:indep}.
+A detailed proof of Theorem~\ref{thm:indep} is given in Section~\ref{proof:achv-thm3} (achievability) and Section~\ref{proof:conv-thm3} (converse).